kdesrc-build features include:

 You can “pretend” to do the operations.
 If you pass

 -pon the command line, the script will give a verbose description of the commands it is about to execute, without actually executing it.
+However if you've never run kdesrc-build, you would want to run the kdesrc-build

 For an even more verbose description of what kdesrc-build is doing, try using the